DjangoForAll/Django-Course/Level_5/4_MIgrations_in_Django/Content/Readme.md

 5. Create Migrations for this change
 6. Migrate the changes

-go ahead and try to recreate it and see what happens!
+Go ahead and try to recreate it and see what happens!

 The Django Documentation provides excellent information on how to create custom migrations.
 View them [here](https://docs.djangoproject.com/en/3.2/topics/migrations/#data-migrations)